Small Chicken Bacon Ranch

 - Really Big Nice to Meat You

 Ground beef, pepperoni, italian sausage, ham and bacon.
-Covered with whole milk-mozzarella cheese.$24.99
+Covered with whole milk-mozzarella cheese.$23.99

 - Really Big No Brainer Deluxe